hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `node_resource_group` - (Optional) The name of the Resource Group where the Kubernetes Nodes should exist.
 Changing this forces a new resource to be created.

--> **Note:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.
+-> **Note:** Azure requires that a new, non-existent Resource Group is used, as otherwise, the provisioning of the Kubernetes Service will fail.

 * `oidc_issuer_enabled` - (Required) Enable or Disable the [OIDC issuer URL](https://docs.microsoft.com/azure/aks/cluster-configuration#oidc-issuer-preview)